7Block Labs

 • New block header fields

-• EVM opcodes and precompile you can leverage
+• EVM opcodes and precompiles you can make use of:

 • Replacement rules